heathhenley/AOC/2025/readme.md

 This was a cool one - merging ranges, just did part 1 brute force but for part 2 had to merge the ranges together.
 Really similar to a problem for last year or 2023 I think, so I recognized what to do right away.

+### Day 6
+Really interesting part 2 of this one, I had to stop thinking about the input as a bunch of rows of numbers when to parsing chars down the the columns instead.
+I'm really struggling with the string manip stuff in ocaml, this was one where I was feeling to the pull to switch to python and just bang it out.. but managed to push through it.
+Not tricky algorithm or anything though, just reads down the nth column of each line, pushes the non ' ' chars to a string, and then converts to an int.
+Anytime all the columns are ' ' chars, we've read the whole problem.